 Shawn is the CEO and Chief Scientific Officer at Med-Life Discoveries.
 He has over 17 years of experience using non-targeted metabolomics to investigate underlying biochemical causes of disease.
 Shawn is responsible for the strategic direction of MLD's diagnostics and therapeutics programs, including RCDP.

 Tara is the Vice President, Therapeutics at Med-Life Discoveries.
 She has worked for over 10 years on the pre-clinical assessment of plasmalogen precursors as potential therapeutic agents both in RCDP and diseases of aging.
 She oversees the day-to-day management of the therapeutics programs and maintains a close relationships with the all the involved consultants as well as Rhizokids International, the parent advocacy group.

 cassie brown, MS, CCRC

 Cassie is the research coordinator for the skeletal dysplasia program at Nemours- Alfred I. DuPont Hospital for Children in Wilmington, DE.
-She has spent three years organizing and implementing numerous research studies on skeletal dysplasias, including the Natural History Registry for RCDP.
-Cassie will act as the primary study coordinator for both the future natural history prospective trial and experimental therapy efficacy trial.
+She has spent over four years organizing and implementing numerous research studies on skeletal dysplasias, including the Natural History Registry for RCDP.
+Cassie is the study coordinator for the natural history study and will be involved in any future experimental therapy efficacy trial.

 Melinda is the president of RhizoKids International, the largest parent advocacy group for patients with RCDP.
 She is the mother of 3 boys including Ethan, age 11, with RCDP.
 Melinda has been working with the team to provide information on what it is like to manage RCDP and what could be potential end-points worth evaluating in the trial.